snapscript/snap/README.md

 to map top level grammars to nodes within an execution graph.
 Configuring a set of instructions facilitates a dependency injection mechanism which is used to build the program.

-The AST is traversed in a depth first manner to determine what the instruction dependencies are needed.
+The syntax tree is traversed in a depth first manner to determine what the instruction dependencies are needed.
 As the traversal retreats back up from the leafs of the tree to the root instructions are assembled.
 This process is similar to how many other dependency injection system works.